michalporeba/dbablog/_posts/2019-02-19-ad-containers-and-sql.md

 Simple isn't it?
 Well, it turns not that simple as not everything is on the domain.
 The SQL Server is, the docker hosts are, but the containers are not.

+Additionally there are differences depending on whether you want to run as an independent container, or in docker swarm mode.
+This blog post focuses on standalone containers, and the swarm mode is covered in <a href="http://dbain.wales/2019/02/22/gmsa-in-swarm-mode/">the follow-up post</a>.

 ### The quick answer

 The good news is that it is not an unreasonable requirement and it has been done before.
 The solution is to use Group Managed Service Accounts (gMSA) and Credential Spec Files.
 A number of people have already documented their efforts.
 Some were more successful than others.